-A Government Decision in November 2013 decided that the Department of Employment Affairs and Social Protection (DEASP) should make the weekly payments (up to €100 if aged under 66 years and up to €230.30* if aged over 66 years) to the relevant women, as recommended by Judge Quirke in the Magdalen Commission Report on the basis that a significant number of these women were already in receipt of payments from DEASP.
+A government decision in November 2013 decided that the Department of Social Protection (DSP) should make the weekly payments (up to €100 if aged under 66 years and up to €230.30* if aged over 66 years) to the relevant women, as recommended by Judge Quirke in the Magdalen Commission Report on the basis that a significant number of these women were already in receipt of payments from the department.

 *increased to €248.30 from 28 March 2019 in line with increase to State Pension Contributory

-The level of DEASP administrative payment due is calculated based on current DEASP payments if applicable, to ensure that customers under age 66 years receive payment of €100 per week while customers over 66 years receive payment of equivalent of State Pension Contributory maximum rate.
+The level of DSP administrative payment due is calculated based on current DSP payments if applicable, to ensure that customers under age 66 years receive payment of €100 per week while customers over 66 years receive payment of equivalent of State Pension Contributory maximum rate.

-For customers where the lump sum payment from DJE exceeded €50,000, they may also be in receipt of a weekly instalment payment from DEASP of the balance of the lump sum.
+For customers where the lump sum payment from DJE exceeded €50,000, they may also be in receipt of a weekly instalment payment from DSP of the balance of the lump sum.

 Please print and fill in the application form applicable to you: